n1n5/book-review/README.md

-# Laravel Book Reviews App
+# Laravel Book Review App

 A Laravel web application for browsing books and submitting reviews with star ratings.
 Books can be filtered by popularity and rating across different time windows, and all data is cached for fast page loads.